strominternational/strom-web-puncture/README.md

   - Uptimerobot https://uptimerobot.com
   - Statuscake is watching too: https://app.statuscake.com/
 - We have https://live.browserstack.com/dashboard to test
-- And Lambdatest https://accounts.lambdatest.com does regular screenshots for various platforms to see if layout is not broken on any device
+- And Lambdatest https://accounts.lambdatest.com does regular screenshots of the skeleton.strom.international branch, for various platforms to see if layout is not broken on any device.

 ### Open points ...